gparsey/CUDA_FORTRAN_BiCGStab/README.md

 FILES
 =====
+maklefile_testcuda : Makefile (with debugging flags) used for the test case

 test_fortcuda.for : Main test program with a simple test system (5x5 matrix with 13 non-zeros,
                     a right hand side, and a known solution) and three logical flags for using the three implemented solvers.
 This is written in f77